stakater-archive/StakaterCloudDocs-Archived/content/sre/applications/cloud-native-app.md

 ### What?

 Explicit resource allocation for pods.
+Applications should claim the CPU, memory, and other resources they require.

 ### Why?

 Allows Kubernetes to make good scheduling decisions.
+This allows the scheduler to know the best place to run the application based on resources available.

 ### How?